This audio was created using Microsoft Azure Speech Services

 When surge protective devices (SPDs) are properly specified and installed, they provide effective protection against transient overvoltages.
 In normal operation, SPDs shunt transient overvoltages to ground, allowing only current with a small portion of the surge current to pass the SPD toward the load equipment.
 Nevertheless, conditions can arise that degrade SPD performance.
 This article describes possible causes of SPD degradation and provides responding recommendations for preserving integrity of surge protection systems.

-Sustained Overvoltages
+Sustained overvoltages

 A sustained overvoltage condition is a common cause of SPD degradation.
 Most SPDs are parallel-connected devices that draw little current.
 The metal oxide varistors used in most SPDs remain nonconductive when nominal line voltages are present.
 They become conductive when voltages exceed the component’s Maximum Continuous Operating Voltage (MCOV).
 When this occurs, the SPDs shunt current to ground.

 Parallel connected SPDs are designed to shunt transient overvoltages that occur and decay very quickly, with typical durations of one-half cycle or less.
 On a 60 Hertz system, one-half cycle equates to transients that occur and decay in less than 120th of a second.
 Transient overvoltages occurring over longer durations are considered sustained overvoltages.
 Because sustained overvoltages produce heat that SPDs are not designed to dissipate, they can overheat internal components, leading to damage, loss of protection, and in the worst cases, risk of fire.
-Figure 1 demonstrates a sustained overvoltage exceeding the MCOV threshold.

 To avoid overheating, UL-approved SPDs are manufactured with internal thermal protection.
 These devices are designed to disconnect an SPD from its power source before overheating damages components.